radish-es/opensourcelaw/content/courses/Property/modules/classical_expropriation_review.md

 {{< spoiler text="What's next" id="review" >}}

-Next, we'll compare this classical approach to one that employs the modern style of common law thought.
+We are going to compare this classical approach from *McLaren v Caldwell* to one that employs the modern style of common law thought.

 **Develop the theme:** the excerpt below from Oliver Wendell Holmes' *Path of Law* lays the conceptual foundation for the modern style.